Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 While frozen eggs are not going to last long in a power out situation, freezing will allow you to keep some extra eggs on hand.
 In this case buying store eggs that are washed doesn’t matter because you are going to be preserving them without their shell.
 Frozen eggs keep for about a year.

 To freeze use one of the following methods.

 - Air Tight Jar

 - Canning jars or Tupperware that is made for freezing are good for preserving eggs.
 Simply mix up eggs like you would to scramble them and pour into jars.
 They can stay frozen like this for 9 months or so.

 - Breaking eggs into ice cube trays works well and they stack neatly.
 Some freeze in scrambled form while others separate white from the yolk and freeze them in different cube compartments.
 After the egg cubes freeze you will need to put them in an airtight container within your freezer.

 Freezing and then vacuum sealing is another method for to reduce freezer burn and make frozen eggs easy to store.
 This method may extend the freezer life of your eggs by at least a few months because you are ensuring that there is not extra room for ice crystals and freezer burn.

 5. Lime Solution & Stoneware Crock

-Pickling lime or food grade calcium hydroxide is available on Amazon but it is usually much cheaper to get at a grocery store.
+Pickling lime or food grade calcium hydroxide is usually much cheaper to get at a grocery store.
 Regardless it is still a good deal for egg preservation.